Ellen Bergman

 Ellen Bergman (5 January 1842 – 5 December 1921) was a Swedish musician, vocal educator and women's rights activist.
 She was a member of the Royal Swedish Academy of Music.

 Biography

 Eleonora (Ellen) Magdalena Bergman was born at Strängnäs, Sweden.
 In 1864, she began her education at the Royal Swedish Academy of Music (Kungliga Musikaliska Akademien) in Stockholm.
 She studied cello, organ, harmonic and solo singing, graduating in 1867.
 She also studied under German singing teacher Mathilde Marchesi.
-Bergman worked as a singing teacher at the Royal Seminary (Högre lärarinneseminariet) and the Royal College of Music (Kungliga Musikhögskolan) from 1868–1899.
+Bergman worked as a singing teacher at the Royal Seminary (Högre lärarinneseminariet) and the Royal College of Music (Kungliga Musikhögskolan) from 1868 to 1899.
 For her achievements in musical teaching, she was elected a member of the Royal Swedish Academy of Music (Kungliga Musikaliska Akademien) in 1876.
 Bergman's students included Sven Scholander, Selma Ek, and Dagmar Möller.